-Getting professional help for dealing with your persistent fears and anxieties is the single most important step in your recovery.
+Getting professional help, from someone who has graduated from MA Clinical Mental Health Counseling, for dealing with your persistent fears and anxieties is the single most important step in your recovery.

 Making excuses for not getting treatment for your fear related issues will not help the situation and will only make things worse in the long run.